 Corpus Christi is a coastal city in the Lone Star State.
-Many visitors flock here to enjoy the beach, however there are great museums and outdoor activities to explore beyond the salt-washed shores.
+Many visitors flock here to enjoy the beach, however, there are great museums and outdoor activities to explore beyond the salt-washed shores.
 Commonly referred to as “Corpus” by Texans, this coastal city is a great place for a week-long family vacation or a romantic weekend getaway.
-Explore more of what this city has to offer by experiencing these 11 things to do in Corpus Christi, Texas.
+Explore more of what this city has to offer by experiencing these top things to do in Corpus Christi, Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Don’t only visit the Texas coast but learn about the marine life that thrives here at The Texas State Aquarium.
 This top aquarium in Texas features a variety of underwater creatures that live in the Gulf of Mexico.
 Home to bottlenose dolphins, jellyfish, stingrays and a colorful array of fish, there is plenty to see and explore among the exhibitions that span 14 acres.
 One of the most interesting and largest exhibits in the aquarium is Islands of Steel, which is a recreated habitat formed around an oil platform.

 The U.S.S.
 Lexington, once a World War II aircraft carrier, is now a military museum.
 This massive vessel has become one of the top attractions in Corpus Christi and is even recognized as a National Historic Landmark.
 Visitors are encouraged to go on five self-guided tours throughout the vessel’s eleven decks, combat rooms, bridge and barracks.